 Wells’ work has appeared in various publications including Self Taught, Outsider and Folk Art Guide to American Artists, Locations and Resources by Betty-Carol Sellen and Cynthia J. Johnanson and the book, Permission To Paint Please: A 150 Year History of African American Artists in Wisconsin written by Evelyn Patricia Terry.

 Her work is exhibited in Europe and throughout the U.S. in folk art and outsider art galleries.
-Portrait Society Gallery presented her work at the 2018 Outsider Art Fair in New York.
+Portrait Society Gallery presents her work annually at the Outsider Art Fair in New York.

 A play about her life, “Don’t Tell Me I Can’t Fly” was written for a performance at The Kennedy Center in Washington, D. C. and it was also presented in Wisconsin.
 She has illustrated two children’s books.